Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In his three matchups against the Bears, Jefferson's 95.3 receiving yards average is 6.8 more than his over/under for Sunday's game (88.5).
+- Jefferson's 95.3 receiving yards per game in his three career matchups against the Bears are 5.8 more than his over/under for Sunday's game.

-- In three matchups, Jefferson has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bears.

-- The 210.8 passing yards the Bears give up per game makes them the NFL's fourth-ranked pass defense this season.
+- The Bears are allowing 210.8 passing yards per game this year, the NFL's fourth-ranked pass defense.

-- At 1.8 passing TDs conceded per game, the Bears defense is ranked 24th in the league.
+- The Bears have surrendered 28 touchdowns through the air (1.8 per game).
+They are 24th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Packers, Jefferson hauled in six passes for 58 yards while being targeted 11 times.
+- In last week's game against the Packers, Jefferson was targeted 11 times and racked up six catches for 58 yards.

-- Jefferson has caught 18 passes (33 targets) for 221 yards (73.7 per game) and has one touchdown over his last three outings.
+- Over his last three games, Jefferson's 33 targets have resulted in 18 catches for 221 yards (73.7 ypg) and one touchdown.

 Jefferson's Minnesota Teammates